Karl Zimmerer

-Karl Zimmerer is an American geographer whose research focuses on the environment-society dynamics of agrobiodiversity, the biodiversity of food systems, and land use.
+Karl Zimmerer (born 1958) is an American geographer whose research focuses on the environment-society dynamics of agrobiodiversity, the biodiversity of food systems, and land use.
 He is currently Distinguished Professor of Environment-Society Geography at Pennsylvania State University.

 Early life and education

 Zimmerer was born in 1958 in New York City and grew up in New Jersey, where he graduated from Ocean Township High School.
 His maternal grandparents emigrated from Lemkovyna in western Ukraine in the early 1900s.

 He received a bachelor's degree in biology and physics from Antioch College in 1980.
 As an undergraduate, he held research internships at the National Center for Appropriate Technology in Montana, the Uplands Research Laboratory in the Great Smoky Mountains, and the Land Institute in Kansas.
 He later earned master's and doctoral degrees in geography from the University of California, Berkeley, in 1985 and 1988.
 His doctoral research examined food biodiversity and environment-society relationships in agricultural systems in the Peruvian Andes.